-Chemistry Notes for class 12 Chapter 15 Polymers The word polymer has a Greek origin. which means many units (parts).
-Polymer is defined as a chemical substance of a high molecular mass formed by the combination of a large number of simple molecules, called monomers. e.g., $$\begin{array}{c} n(CH_2 = CH_2) \longrightarrow [-CH_2 - CH_2 -]n \\ ethylene & polyethylene \end{array}$$ Polymerisation The process by which the monomers get combined and transformed into polymers. is known as polymerisation. n [Monomer] $\rightarrow$ Polymer Difference between Polymers and Macromolecules Polymers are also called macromolecules due to their large size but converse is not always true.
-A macromolecule mayor may not contain monomer units, e.g., chlorophyll ( $C{55}H{72}O_5N_4Mg$ ) is a macromolecule but not a polymer since there are no monomer units present so we can conclude that all polymers are macromolecules while all macromolecules may not be polymers in nature.
-Classification of Polymers Based on Source of Origin (i) Natural polymers Those polymers which occur in nature. i.e., in plants or animals. are called natural polymers.
-S.N.
-Natural polymer Occurrence 1.
-Starch Main reserve food of plants 2.
-Cellulose Main structural material of plants 3.
-Proteins Act as building blocks in animals.
-4. Natural rubber Occurs as latex (a colloidal dispersion of rubber in water) in the bark of many tropical trees, particularly from Heva Brasiliensis. (ii) Synthetic polymers The polymers which are prepared in the laboratory are known as synthetic polymers or man-made polymers, e.g., polythene, synthetic rubber, PVC, nylon-66, teflon, orlon etc. (iii) Semisynthetic polymers Polymers obtained by making some modification in natural polymers by artificial means, are known as semi synthetic polymers, e.g., cellulose acetate (rayon), vulcanised rubber etc. Classification of Polymers Based on Structure

-Linear chain polymer (i) Linear polymers These are the polymers in which the monomer units are linked to one another to form long linear chains.
+30 Polymers The word polymer has a Greek origin, which means many units (parts).
+Polymer is defined as a chemical substance of a high molecular mass formed by the combination of a large number of simple molecules, called monomers, e.g. $\begin{array}{ccc} n(\mathrm{CH}2 = & \mathrm{CH}2) & \longrightarrow + & \mathrm{CH}2 - & \mathrm{CH}2 - & \\ & & \mathrm{Ethylene} & & & \mathrm{Polyethylene} \end{array}$ Polymerisation The process by which the monomers combine with each other and transform into polymers, is known as polymerisation. n [Monomer] $\longrightarrow$ Polymer Difference between Polymers and Macromolecules Polymers are also called macromolecules due to their large size but converse is not always true.
+A macromolecule may or may not contain monomer units, e.g. chlorophyll ( $C{55}H{72}O_5N_4Mg$ ) is a macromolecule but not a polymer since, there are no monomer units present.
+So, we can conclude that all polymers are macromolecules while all macromolecules are not polymers.
+Classification of Polymers Based on Source of Origin (i) Natural polymers Those polymers which occur in nature, i.e. in plants or animals, are called natural polymers.
+Natural polymer Occurrence Starch Main reserve food of plants Cellulose Main structural material of plants Proteins Act as building blocks in animals.
+Natural rubber Occurs as latex (a colloidal dispersion of rubber in water) in the bark of many tropical trees, particularly from Hevea Brasiliensis . - (ii) Synthetic polymers The polymers which are prepared in the laboratory are known as synthetic polymers or man-made polymers, e.g. polythene, synthetic rubber, PVC, nylon-6,6, teflon, orlon etc. - (iii) Semi-synthetic polymers Polymers obtained by making some modification in natural polymers by artificial means, are known as semisynthetic polymers, e.g. cellulose acetate (rayon), vulcanised rubber etc. Classification of Polymers Based on Structure (i) Linear polymers These are the polymers in which the monomer units are linked to one another to form long linear chains.
 These linear chains are closely packed in space.
-The close packing results in high densities, tensile strength and high melting and boiling points. e.g., high density polyethene, nylon and polyesters are linear polymers.
-Branched chain polymer (ii) Branched chain polymers In such polymers, the monomer units are linked to form long chains with some branched chains of different lengths with source.
+The close packing results in high densities, tensile strength and high melting and boiling points. e.g. high density polyethene, nylon and polyesters are linear polymers. (ii) Branched chain polymers In such polymers, the monomer units are linked to form long chains with some branched chains of different lengths attached to the main linear chain.
 As a result of branching, these polymers are not closely packed in space.
 Thus, they have low densities, low tensile strength as well as low melting and boiling points.
-Some common examples of such polymers are low density polyethene, starch, glycogen etc.
+Some common examples of such polymers are low density polyethene, starch, glycogen etc. (iii) Cross-linked polymers or network polymers These are formed from bi functional and tri functional monomers.
+In such polymers, the monomer units are linked together to form three dimensional network.
+These are expected to be quite hard, rigid and brittle.
+Examples of cross linked polymers are bakelite, glyptal, melamine-formaldehyde polymer etc.